jump-dev/JuMP.jl/docs/src/quickstart.md

 Solver name: No optimizer attached.
 ```

+!!! note
+    The term "solver" is used as a synonym for "optimizer".
+The convention in
+    code, however, is to always use "optimizer", e.g., `with_optimizer` and
+    `GLPK.Optimizer`.

 ```@meta
 DocTestSetup = quote
-    # Using a caching optimizer removes the need to # load a solver such as GLPK
+    # Using a caching optimizer removes the need to load a solver such as GLPK
     # for building the documentation.
     const MOI = JuMP.MathOptInterface
     model = Model(with_optimizer(MOI.Utilities.MockOptimizer,